AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 1. In the **Contoso.Apps.FunctionApp** project, open the **RecommendationHelper.cs** file.

-1. In the **AssociationRecommendationByUser** method, find the TODO task #3 and complete it with the following:
+1. In the **AssociationRecommendationByUser** method, find the TODO #3 and complete it with the following:

     ```csharp
     //get 20 log events for the user.